alexflip1990/ride_on/README.md

 ## Bugs
 - Solved bugs
 ![screen shot of homepage errors](media/homepage-errors.png)
+  - This error was resolved by placeing li elements within an ul element.

 ![screen shot of profile page errors](media/profile-errors.png)
+  - The warning was resolved by removing the type attribute from the script and the error was resolved by adding a > to the necessary div element.

 ![screen shot of privacy page errors](media/privacy-errors.png)